kingstonrichard/kingstonrichard.uk/input/posts/2019-09-16-ims-local-digital-funding-approved.md

 The money is effectively awarded to us on a speculate to accumulate basis - the idea that by spending £80K now, we can potentially save hundreds of thousands of pounds from the public purse overall.

-And so, over the coming weeks and months we'll be running a Discovery project that will research:
+And so, over the coming weeks and months we'll be running a Discovery project that will answer the following research queries:

 * whether there is a market for an alternative Income Management system to those legacy products already out there
 * what are the user needs for a good Income Management product amongst local authorities?